 End Date: The date that the Contract is due to end.

-Contract Managers: The people in your organisation who you want to manage individual contracts and their benefits, including being responsible for approving and rejecting the Evidence and Scores submitted by the Assessors, Suppliers and Delivery Partners.
+Contract Managers: The people in your organisation who you want to manage individual contracts and their benefits, including being responsible for approving and rejecting the Evidence and Scores submitted by the Project Managers, Suppliers and Delivery Partners.
 Most customers prefer the people who have overall strategic responsibility for the contract to fulfil this role.
 Their job title might be "Contract Manager", "Service Area Manager", "Strategic Lead", "Locality Team Manager" or something similar.

 Suppliers: The organisations you want to associate with this Contract as Suppliers.
 This is just for information.